sguinetti/sguinetti/README.md

 ### Hi there 👋

-- 🔭 I’m currently university student.
+- 🔭 I’m university student and software documentation manager and some projects.
 - 🌱 I’m currently learning HTML, Python and C+.
 - 👯 I’m looking to collaborate on translate Android apps.